unseen1980/Angular2-Flickr-Observables/README.md

-# angularjs2-HelloWorld
+# Angular2-Flickr-Observables
-Simple AngularJS2 demo (Typescript)
+A demo showing how to request the Flickr api with the help of observables in Angular2.

 1.npm install

-2.npm start
+2.npm run start